 The credit originally was 50 percent of the present value of the planned gift with a limit of \$10,000.
 The credit was to sunset at the end of 2001.
 The 2001 Legislature (HB 377) reduced the credit to 40 percent of the present value of the planned gift for individuals and 20 percent of the value of the gift for corporations.
 It also clarified the definition of planned gift and extended the sunset date to the end of 2007.
 The 2001 Legislature (SB 350) also created an affordable housing revolving loan program and made contributions to the account for this program eligible for the credit.
 This provision sunset at the end of 2004, and the legislature did not extend it.
 In August 2002, the Montana Legislature met in a special session to deal with revenue shortfalls.
-To reduce the costs of the credit in the short run, the Legislature (SB 15) reduced the credit for the period from August 28, 2002 through June 30, 2003 to 30 percent for individuals and 13.3 percent for corporations, with a cap of \$6,600.
-The same bill increased the credit for the period from July 1, 2003 to April 30, 2004 to 50 percent for individuals and 26.7 percent for corporations, with a cap of \$13,400.
+To reduce the costs of the credit in the short run, the legislature (SB 15) reduced the credit for the period from August 28, 2002 through June 30, 2003 to 30 percent for individuals and 13.3 percent for corporations, with a cap of \$6,600.
+The same bill increased the credit for the period from July 1, 2003 to April 30, 2004, to 50 percent for individuals and 26.7 percent for corporations, with a cap of \$13,400.
 The credit returned to its previous levels May 1, 2004.
-The 2003 Legislature (SB 143) defined the term "charitable gift annuity" in Title 33, which deals with insurance, and made the credit language refer to that definition.
+The 2003 Legislature (SB 143) defined the term "charitable gift annuity" in Montana Code Annotated Title 33, which deals with insurance, and made the credit language refer to that definition.
 The 2005 Legislature (HB 193) provided for recapture of the tax credit when a gift is returned to the taxpayer.
 The 2007 Legislature (SB 150) clarified that a building fund or other fund that spends from contributions rather than just from its earnings is not a charitable endowment.
 SB 150 also extended the sunset date to the end of 2013.
+The 2013 Legislature (SB 108) extended the sunset date to the end of 2019.